-CHAPTER VI-THE HUNGER OF DICKON THE WOODMAN
+CHAPTER VI--THE HUNGER OF DICKON THE WOODMAN

-June was at an end, and men cried aloud for rain.
-The hedges were white, the fields scorched and brown; the leaves fell from the trees as at autumn's touch; the fruits scarce formed hung wry and twisted on the bough; the heavens burnt pitiless, without a cloud.
+white, the fields scorched and brown; the leaves fell from the trees as at autumn's touch; the fruits scarce formed hung wry and twisted on the bough; the heavens burnt pitiless, without a cloud.

 Dickon, the woodman, sat by the wayside gnawing a crust and a scrap of mouldy bacon.
-There was no sound but the howl of a dog from some neighbouring farmstead, and he sat in sullen mood, his bill-hook beside him, brooding over his wrongs; for the world had gone contrary with him.
+There was no sound but the howl of a dog from some neighbouring farmstead, and he sat in sullen mood, his billhook beside him, brooding over his wrongs; for the world had gone contrary with him.

-His wife was dead; she had died in childbed a month gone, leaving six hungry, naked brats on his shoulders; and now a worse thing had befallen him; his gold was gone-his gold to which he had no right, for 'twas blood-money, the food of his children, ay, and something beside; but Dickon loved that gold piece above all the world-above Heaven and his own soul-and it was gone.
+His wife was dead; she had died in childbed a month gone, leaving six hungry, naked brats on his shoulders; and now a worse thing had befallen him; his gold was gone--his gold to which he had no right, for 'twas blood-money, the food of his children, ay, and something beside; but Dickon loved that gold piece above all the world--above Heaven and his own soul--and it was gone.